mdn-pent/ctf-writeups/README.md

 ## Note

-This repo is still in progress so you may not find all content filled but i'm updating it every time i can.
+This repo is still in progress so you may not find all content filled but i'm updating it almost every day.

 Thank you for reading.